mainsail-crew/MainsailOS/src/modules/headless_nm/filesystem/boot/WiFi-README.txt

 How do I setup a new network on my OS_NAME ?
 --------------------------------------------

 1.)
-If you haven't already done so, insert the SDCard into your computer.

-2.)
-Open the 'boot' partition.
-    This partition is FAT32 formatted and should be visible, when you insert the SD Card into your computer.

-3.)
 Copy and paste the 'headless_nm.txt.template'.
     Rename this file to 'headless_nm.txt'

-4.)
+2.)
 Now open the file with your favourite text editor.
     Windows and MacOS users please read the note above!

     This file is pretty self explaining, just the 'REGDOMAIN'